UD-CISC374/educational-game-project-team-6-alena-and-sam/egdd.md

 - Single player is the only mode

 # Gameplay Objectives

-- Keep your taxes in order
-    - Description: You do not want the IRS to come knocking at your door.
-They got Al Capone on tax fraud, they’ll get you too.
-    - Alignment: This aligns with the objective of players being able to file taxes.
 - Build Wealth:
     - Description: Use your investment and saving options to build wealth over time
     - Alignment: This aligns with the objective of players being able to budget and invest
 - Hoard Frogs:
     - Description: The dragon doesn’t just want to save money, he wants to spend some of it on his hoard of frogs.
-This brings the dragon a lot of joy and increases his productivity.
+This brings the dragon a lot of joy.
     - Alignment: This aligns with the objective of players being able to budget
-- Save for retirement:
-    - Description: The dragon doesn’t intend to work forever.
-He wants to retire someday..
-    - Alignment: This aligns with the objective of players being able to budget and save for the future

 # Procedures/Actions

-Type things into the fields of various tax forms
-Type amounts of money to invest into things like 401k Buttons to choose between different stocks
-Buttons to select how many frogs to buy and which kinds
+Click up arrow to buy a stock
+Hold up arrow to buy many stocks
+Click down arrow to sell a stock
+Hold down arrow to sell many stocks
+Button to go to next week
+Button to go to frog store
+Button to buy a frog

 # Rules

-The dragon gets paid $375 every week as a starting salary If the player runs out of money, he loses
+The dragon gets paid $100 every week as a starting salary If the player runs out of money, he loses
-The player must buy food to avoid starving
-If you commit crimes, you go to federal prison
 Buy frogs to expand the hoard.
 You must obtain all types of frogs to win.
-Buy stocks and invest to increase funds for frogs There can be random events such as a computer breaking or a cave-in.
+Buy stocks and invest to increase funds for frogs There can be random events such as a stock crash.
-You must save enough money for retirement so the dragon can enjoy his golden years with his frogs.

 # Objects/Entities

-The dragon has a bunch of variables that you need to optimize for There are tax forms that you need to fill out
-There are cards for the different types of stocks the dragon can invest in that display information about those stocks There are frogs that just kind of hop around the dragon’s cave aimlessly once he buys them, the number of frogs influences the dragon’s happiness
+The dragon has a bunch of variables that you need to optimize for There are cards for the different types of stocks the dragon can invest in that display information about those stocks There are frogs that just kind of hop around the dragon’s cave aimlessly once he buys them, the number of frogs influences the dragon’s happiness

 ## Core Gameplay Mechanics (Detailed)

-- Invest in 401K: You can add money to the dragon’s 401K account to legally avoid paying taxes and grow his funds.
-The money is in a retirement account, which the dragon is not old enough to pull funds from, but his employer matches 100% percent of his contributions.
-- Buy/Sell Stock: The dragon is able to purchase blue chip stocks (McDonkalds),income stocks (Allmart), penny stocks (Startup Inc.), and cyclical stocks (Boing Airlines).
-Due to the coronavirus economy, the cyclical stocks have a very low price, and even the other stocks are cheaper.
-The dragon must decide when he thinks the market is at its lowest and when it will grow to make the most of his investments.
+- Buy/Sell Stock: The dragon is able to purchase Stock A, Stock B, and Stock C.  Each has a seperate volatility, and each gains or loses independently of the others.
+The dragon must decide when and how much to invest in each one.
 - Buy frogs for frog hoard: The dragon likes frogs.
 He can buy different types of frogs.
 Fancier frogs are more expensive.
-He is saving up for the most expensive frog, the rare desert rain frog.
+He is saving up for the most expensive frog, the rare golden panama frog.
-- Do taxes (correctly or incorrectly - that’s up to you):  The dragon receives a W-2 form from his employer.
-He will also get a 1099-INT form if he earns dividends from income stock.
-Then he fills out a 1040 form.
-This includes information such as his filing status and any deductions or dependents.
-- If the dragon evades taxes he gets audited by the IRS and put in federal prison.
-His frog assets are seized and the player loses the game.

 ## Feedback

-*Explicitly describe what visual/audio/etc. indicators there that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives).*

-## Feedback

-The player can view retirement savings, stock values, number of each frog species, and other funds in the dragon’s cave.
-The retirement savings has a bar that must be filled.
-The player must fill the bar and also get at least one of each frog.
+The player can view stock prices, number of each stock, amount of money in each stock, and frogs in the dragon’s cave.
+The player must get at least one of each frog.

-So long as the player does not go bankrupt or get put in federal prison, the player is able to continue playing.
-In the long term, a player either wins by saving enough money and buying all the frogs, or loses by breaking the law or going bankrupt.
+So long as the player does not go bankrupt, the player is able to continue playing.
+In the long term, a player either wins by saving enough money and buying all the frogs, or loses by failing to do so.
 This is the long term feedback.

 # Story and Gameplay

 ## Presentation of Rules

-Cutscenes present the basic rules about buying food and the dragon wanting to retire.
-Door-to-door salesmen present rules about stocks and frogs as they peddle their wares.
+A basic text tutorial runs at the top of the screen to aid players in understanding the rules.

 ## Presentation of Content